CloudVLab/qwiklabs-content-bundle-spec/github-lab-bundle.md

 While not
-explicitly referenced in the spec, perhaps the most important contribution is the notion of "universal" content identifiers (content_id) that let us easily reference and report on particular pieces of content across multiple systems and databases.
+explicitly referenced in the spec, perhaps the most important contribution is the notion of "universal" content identifiers (`content_id`) that let us easily reference and report on particular pieces of content across multiple systems and databases.
 These identifiers are always included as a required parameter for requests made to our PublisherApi to create, update or delete content.
-Though the content_id is required, the bundle spec does not actually specify how they should be constructed, rather that is up to a particular integrator to determine for themselves.
+Though the `content_id` is required, the bundle spec does not actually specify how they should be constructed, rather that is up to a particular integrator to determine for themselves.

-At Qwiklabs we view content management for labs, quizzes, quests and courses much like software source control management and so we have decided to use GitHub as our CMS/persistence layer ontop of the Qwiklabs Bundle Spec.
+At Qwiklabs we view content management for labs, quizzes, quests and courses much like software source control management and so we have decided to use GitHub as our CMS/persistence layer on top of the Qwiklabs Bundle Spec.

-### GitWhisperer Integration
+## GitWhisperer Integration

 GitWhisperer is our integration layer for content creators and helps with content management in many critical ways by
 - generating content_ids and inferring base fields based on the Git repo layout
-- using QL_OWNER files to assign lab ownership on Qwiklabs staging deployments
+- using **QL_OWNER** files to assign lab ownership on Qwiklabs staging deployments
 - simplifying the translation pipeline
 - compiling instructions from Markdown to HTML so production applications can be unified for rendering
 - handling common instruction fragments